 Have an artist in the house?
 Some books have no words at all or very few. (check out David Wiesner’s Flotsam or Mama by Jeanette Winter).
 Your little Van Gogh can tell his story with pictures instead.

-Next, lace a piece of string through a drinking straw (you may have to cut the straw to fit the page), then through the holes, and finally tie the string together at the back of the book.
+Second, lace a piece of string through a drinking straw (you may have to cut the straw to fit the page), then through the holes, and finally tie the string together at the back of the book.

-Next, write the story.
+Now, it’s time to write the story.
 Work with your child to go through the following steps:

 Norman loved being a bunny.
 He loved his soft brown fur and how the wind felt when it blew under his floppy ears.
 He loved living in a cozy hole under the Harrison’s oak tree.
 But even more than that, he loved eating lettuce and drinking from the stream, just a short distance from his burrow.
 But Norman wasn’t a very fast bunny.
 In fact, he was terribly slow.
 One day, as he loafed to the stream, he spotted Zeus, the Harrison’s outdoor cat, crouched in front of the water, flicking his tail back and forth, waiting.
 Waiting for Norman.